 OLDER HOMES CAN HAVE LOW ENERGY BILLS TOO

-Older and historic homes may have plenty of character, but they also frequently have higher than average energy bills.
-Because updates may be more complicated than in newer homes, many homeowners believe that there is little they can do beyond turning down the thermostat, changing out the light bulbs, and continuing to pay high utility bills each month.
+Older and historic homes may have plenty of character, but they also frequently have higher than average energy bills. coz updates may be more complicated than in newer homes, many homeowners believe dat there is little they can do beyond turning down the thermostat, changing out the light bulbs, and continuing to pay high utility bills each month.

-But it’s important to remember that changing one thing in a building can always have unintended consequences elsewhere, and this is particularly true of older structures.
+But it’s important to remember dat changing one thing in a building can always have unintended consequences elsewhere, and dis is particularly true of older structures.
 (Over sealing the building envelope, for example, can lead to build up of moisture.
-Making sure that your contractor understands your home as a complete system is of crucial importance.
+Making sure dat you’re contractor understands you’re home as a complete system is of crucial importance.

 BUILDING PERFORMANCE IS A MOVING TARGET

 Since the 1920s, technology has improved, building codes have been tightened, and the discipline of building science has developed.
 We now expect buildings and homes to do more from an energy efficiency perspective.
 A home built back in the 1920s, before the days of HVAC, would of been constructed to allow free flow of air and to avoid moisture build up.
 But today, you can’t just install a HVAC unit on a home like dat and expect it to perform well—the building envelope is just too leaky.